mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Astrogators are only required on jump-capable spacecraft.
-The astrogator is responsible for keeping track of where the Travellers’ starship is and where it is going.
-Jump drives enable Travellers to get from one star system to another and the astrogator’s main job is to make sure that they get to their destination safely.
-The course is plotted with the aid of a starship’s astrogation computer but the astrogator must make key decisions regarding the departure point, jump distance and estimated arrival point.
-In addition, qualified astrogators understand astronomy and jumpspace physics well enough to calculate the basic course

-advancement largely depends on their ability to be frugal but also to keep the ship appropriately supplied.
-On long deployments, it can be quite a challenge to maintain the ship’s supplies, spares and stores, especially if the ship’s mission takes them into foreign or uncharted territory.
+The astrogator is responsible for keeping track of where the Travellers' starship is and where it is going.
+Jump drives enable Travellers to get from one star system to another and the astrogator's main job is to make sure that they get to their destination safely.
+The course is plotted with the aid of a starship's astrogation computer but the astrogator must make key decisions regarding the departure point, jump distance and estimated arrival point.
+In addition, qualified astrogators understand astronomy and jumpspace physics well enough to calculate the basic course advancement largely depends on their ability to be frugal but also to keep the ship appropriately supplied.
+On long deployments, it can be quite a challenge to maintain the ship's supplies, spares and stores, especially if the ship's mission takes them into foreign or uncharted territory.
 Pursers must become resourceful to do their jobs well under such circumstances but those who manage